 The Sprezzatura Duo gave the world premiere of their second commission, Peyi-a Chanje (Our Country is Changing) at the 2016 American Harp Society's National Conference in Atlanta.
 The work is inspired by Hatian dances and the traditional Haitian folk tune "Yellow Bird," and features two harps, cello, and percussion; it was written by fellow Peabody graduate Caleb Vaughn-Jones (www.calebvaughnjones.com).

-The Duo is honored to be recording their debut CD at their alma mater, the Peabody Institute of The Johns Hopkins University (www.peabody.jhu.edu); it is scheduled for release later in the year.
+The Duo is honored to have been the recipients of a Faculty Development Grant from their alma mater, the Peabody Institute of The Johns Hopkins University (www.peabody.jhu.edu) to fund their long-awaited debut album; it is scheduled for release later in the year.